 February 2018: ICCL tells the Oireachtas why the PSC is worrisome.

-We presented our concerns about the Public Services Card to the Joint Oireachtas Committee on Social Protection on 8 February 2018:
+We presented our concerns about the Public Services Card to the Joint Oireachtas Committee on Social Protection on 8 February 2018.
+Read the report here.

-We held a public meeting in October 2017 to discuss these issues in relation to Ireland’s Public Services Card.
+October 2017: We held a public meeting in October 2017 to discuss privacy issues in relation to the PSC.